-As the United States economy improves, sales of all types of powerboats and personal watercraft are on the rise, introducing some owners to new liability risks and insurance coverages they've never had to consider.
+Sales of all types of powerboats and personal watercraft are on the rise, and with each purchase, new owners are introduced to new liability risks and insurance coverages they've never had to consider.

-Sales of modest-priced powerboats in 2015 increased 8.7% over 2014, a nearly 8% increase over 2013, according to the National Marine Manufacturers Association (NMMA).
-The NMMA expects sales to continue rising at this pace in 2016, bringing the market back to pre-recession levels.
+Sales of modest-priced powerboats in 2017 increased 6% over 2014, a nearly 8% increase over 2016, according to the National Marine Manufacturers Association (NMMA).
+The NMMA expects sales to continue rising at this pace in 2018.

 Many risks are obvious because of the unpredictable nature of the weather and conditions on the seas.
 If boats capsize in a squall, operators can be tossed or fall overboard.

 Other considerations of boat ownership are more opaque, such as the territorial limitations on where an insured policyholder can sail the vessel.
-If the operator wanders outside the stated longitude and latitude limitations in the policy and suffers an accident damaging the boat and/or resulting in injury or death to those on board the craft, the insurance may not absorb the related financial losses.
+If the operator wanders outside the stated navigational limitations in the policy and suffers an accident damaging the boat and/or resulting in injury or death to those on board the craft, the insurance may not absorb the related financial losses.

 Shared ownership of a vessel is another factor.
 It's not unusual for two friends or family members to buy and own a boat together.
 In most cases, the boat carries a single insurance policy naming both owners as the insured.
 If one owner is operating the boat over the weekend, the other owner is still bound by the same laws and liabilities governing the safe and compliant use of the vessel.

-If one owner or his crew pilots the watercraft beyond the insurance policy’s territorial limits and the boat capsizes, the other owner may be liable for half the loss.
+If one owner or his crew pilots the watercraft beyond the insurance policy’s territorial limits and the boat capsizes and causes injury to passengers, the other owner may be liable for half the loss.

 The bigger the watercraft, the more careful one must be in buying appropriate insurance.
 Small powerboats with less than 25 mph horsepower, for instance, can often be covered under the owner’s homeowners or renters insurance policy.
 Larger, faster boats require a separate boat insurance policy.
 To determine the appropriate insurance coverage, financial limits and premium, an insurer will typically factor in the size, type and value of the craft and where the owner plans to sail or motor it, according to the Insurance Information Institute.

-Most boat owners have two types of boat insurance policies: Actual cash value, which generally pays for replacement costs less depreciation at the time of a covered loss; or an Agreed Value Policy meaning the owner and the insurer have agreed on the value of the vessel in the event of a covered total loss; or Replacement Cost, if the vessel is three years old or less the insurer will replace it with a similar vessel in the event of a covered total loss.
+When it comes to types of boat insurance, most boat policies have three options for covering property damage: Actual cash value (ACV), which generally pays for replacement costs less depreciation at the time of a covered loss; Agreed Value, meaning the owner and the insurer have agreed on the value of the vessel in the event of a covered total loss; or Replacement Cost, which means if the vessel is three years old or less the insurer will replace it with a similar vessel in the event of a covered total loss.

 Given the nuanced considerations of watercraft ownership, a boat owner should work closely with a specialized insurance agent who understands these varied risks and particulars.
 Boat owners or buyers should ask an agent which insurance policy is best for the type of boat they have or are considering buying.